zzzgit/hakim/README.md

 ## Logic Operations

-By default, Hakim processes rules with AND logic (all rules must pass), but you can change this using the `combineAny` function for OR logic:
+By default, Hakim processes rules with AND logic (all rules must pass), but you can change this using the `anyOf` function for OR logic:

 ### AND Logic (Default)
 All rules must pass for validation to succeed: